dayanruben/app-platform/docs/setup.md

 !!! note

     All settings of App Platform are optional and opt-in, e.g. you can use Molecule Presenters without enabling the opinionated module structure.
-Compose UI can be enabled without using `kotlin-inject-anvil`.
+Compose UI can be enabled without using `kotlin-inject-anvil` or `Metro`.

 ## Snapshot